— When an employee delivers a meal to a senior, they know they’ve brightened someone’s day.

 And we’re known for promoting from within.
 Crystal Holliday started with CASS as a bus driver.
 Then, she worked in various financial roles at CASS, earned two college degrees and became a certified public accountant.
 Now, she’s our Chief Financial Officer.

 But we also have high expectations for our employees.
 Seniors depend on us.
-We expect all meals to be delivered, even if the circumstances are challenging.
+We expect all meals to be delivered, even if the circumstances are challenging, including snow-covered streets and icy steps.

 And if no one answers the door when we’re trying to deliver a meal, we notify the senior’s emergency contact.
 We don’t leave until we know the senior is OK.